jjg042305/myCodes/catsAndDogsManagement/README.md

-## Acts and Dogs Management - LimoDoc
+## Cats and Dogs Management - LimoDoc
 - LimoDoc is a platform dedicated to connecting potential pet owners with cats and dogs in need of loving homes.
 - The site offers a user-friendly interface to explore available pets, learn about pet care, and manage the adoption process efficiently.